- Where To Stay Finger Lakes Hotels

 CMOG: Fabulous in every way

 CMOG added an entire new wing since Eileen visited, with MOMA-inspired style.
-Beautiful works of art in glass full a serene white-walled gallery.
+Beautiful works of art in glass fill a serene white-walled gallery.

 There are live glass making demonstrations in a state-of-the-art theater, science areas about glass in telescopes and a Pyrex exhibition (Corning Glass Works created this houshold item in 1908).